TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 ### 5.1 Data Cleaning and Selection

-- **Features Removed:** The "Time_step", Sender_lob" and "Sender_Sector"  were dropped.
+- **Features removed:** The "Time_step", Sender_lob" and "Sender_Sector"  were dropped.
 After the prefixes of the "Transaction_Id", "Sender_Id", "Bene_Id"" were extracted into separated columns called "Transaction_Cat", "Sender_Cat", "Bene_Cat", they were also dropped.
-- **Duplicate observations removed:** After removing the above columns, particular IDs, the dataset presented 2,356 duplicate observations which were dropped.
+- **Duplicate and zero amount observations removed:** After removing the above columns, particular IDs, the dataset presented 2,356 duplicate observations which were dropped.
+In addition, transactions with zero amount were also deleted.
 - **Missing values:** Missing values were imputed as “unknown" and used as one of the categories of the categorical features.
 - **Outliers:** Outliers were detected but were not dropped.
 Outliers which were equal to or above the upper fence amount of USD 1,000 were split into a separate dataset.
 - **Datasets:** The dataset was split into a Low Amount dataset and a High Amount dataset with USD 1,000 (the upper fence amount) as the threshold.
 The split will allow employing different strategies to detect fraudulent attempts for each dataset.